 - Observers.
 Different observers "see" colors differently due to aging, culture, defective color vision, personal experience, kind of observer (human, camera, lens, animal, etc.), and more.
 B. MacEvoy documents the wide observer variation even among people with normal color vision.

-(6) The light-dark signal is roughly the sum of the three cone responses; the red/green signal is roughly the M response minus the L response; and the blue/yellow signal is roughly the sum of the M and L responses minus the S response.
+- (5) For example, the light–dark signal is roughly the sum of the three cone responses.
 The theory of opponent colors is largely due to E. Hering's work and was reconciled with the three-cone theory around the mid-20th century (for example, through work by Hurvich and Jameson).

-(8) Although most electronic color displays in the past used three dots per pixel ("red", "green", and "blue"), this may hardly be the case today.
-Nowadays, recent electronic displays and luminaires are likely to use more than three dots per pixel — such as "red", "green", "blue", and "white", or RGBW — and ideally, color spaces following the RGBW color model, or similar color models, describe the intensity those dots should have in order to reproduce certain colors.
-Such color spaces, though, are not yet of practical interest to most programmers outside of hardware and driver development for light-emitting diodes, luminaires, or electronic displays.
+- (7) Although most color display devices in the past used three dots per pixel ("red", "green", and "blue"), this may hardly be the case today.
+Nowadays, recent display devices and luminaires are likely to use more than three dots per pixel — such as "red", "green", "blue", and "white", or RGBW — and ideally, color spaces following the RGBW color model, or similar color models, describe the intensity those dots should have in order to reproduce certain colors.
+Such color spaces, though, are not yet of practical interest to most programmers outside of hardware and driver development for solid-state lighting, luminaires, or display devices.

 - an 8-digit format, consisting of "#" followed by eight base-16 digits, two each for the red, green, blue, and alpha components, in that order, and